-Figure 2.3 shows the main sources of emissions in 2011 and Figure 2.4 shows the percentage change in emissions by source categories from 1990 to 2011, compared to the 1990 level.
+Figure 2.3 shows the main sources of emissions in 2012 and Figure 2.4 shows the percentage change in emissions by source categories from 1990 to 2012, compared to the 1990 level.

 Figure 2.3.
-Emissions of PAH4 by sector in 2011.
+Emissions of PAH4 by sector in 2012.

 Figure 2.4.
-Percentage changes in emissions of PAH4 by sector from 1990 to 2011, compared to 1990.
+Percentage changes in emissions of PAH4 by sector from 1990 to 2012, compared to 1990.

-The main reasons for the growth in emissions from 1990 to 2011 are increased emissions from industrial processes, due to increased production capacity in the non-ferrous metals production sector.
+The main reasons for the growth in emissions from 1990 to 2012 are increased emissions from industrial processes, due to increased production capacity in the non-ferrous metals production sector.

 As stated above, the production capacity in the metal production sector has increased substantially.
-Aluminium production has increased from 87.839 thousand tonnes in 1990 to 806.319 thousand tonnes in 2011 and from ferrosilicon production has increased from 62.792 thousand tonnes in 1990 to 105.193 thousand tonnes in 2011.
-The main increase in emissions is seen between 1998 and 2000 on the one hand due to increased production capacity both in the aluminium and the ferrosilicon industry, and from 2006 to 2008 on the other due to the increased production capacity in the aluminium industry.
+Aluminium production has increased from 87,839 tonnes in 1990 to 821,021 tonnes in 2012 and from ferrosilicon production has increased from 62,792 tonnes in 1990 to 118,359 tonnes in 2012.
+The main increase in emissions happened in the years 1998-2000 as well as in 2006-2008.
+Between 1998 and 2000 the increase in emissions was due to increased production capacity both in the aluminium and the ferrosilicon industry.
+In the years 2006-2008 the cause was increased production capacity in the aluminium industry.

 By the mid 1990's economic growth gained momentum in Iceland.
 Iceland experienced until 2007 one of the highest growth rates of GDP among OECD countries.
-Late year 2008, Iceland was severely hit by an economic crisis when its three largest banks collapsed.
+Late year 2008, Iceland was severely hit by an economic crisis and three of Iceland's largest banks collapsed.
 The crisis resulted in serious contraction of the economy, followed by increased unemployment and a depreciation of the Icelandic króna.
 The increase in GDP from 1990 to 2007 resulted in higher emissions from most sources, in particular from road transport and the construction sector.
 The crisis led to collapse of the construction sector in the autumn 2008.
-Emissions from the construction sector were 55% lower in 2011 than in 2007 and emissions from the cement plant were 69% lower.
+Emissions from the construction sector were 53% lower in 2012 than in 2007.
+Emissions from the cement plant were 69% lower in 2011 than in 2007 and the plant ceased operation in late 2011.

 Road transport is an important source of PAH4 emissions in Iceland.
-Since 1990 the vehicle fleet in Iceland has increased by 143%.
+Since 1990 the vehicle fleet in Iceland has increased by 147%.
 Furthermore the trend until 2007 was towards larger passenger cars which consume more fuel.
 In recent years the share of diesel cars has also increased substantially.
 This led to increased emissions from road transportation.
 Emissions from road transport in 2007 were 122% higher than in 1990.
-In 2008 fuel prices rose significantly leading to lower emissions from the sector compared to the year before.
-PAH4 emissions from road transport in 2011 were 14% below the 2007 level, but 90% above the 1990 emissions.
+In 2008 fuel prices rose significantly leading to lower emissions from road transport sector compared to the year before.
+PAH4 emissions from road transport in 2012 were 13% below the 2007 level, but 93% above the 1990 emissions.

-Accidental fires are important source of PAH4 emissions in Iceland.
-Emissions from accidental fires have increased by 4% from 1990 to 2011.
-A peak in emissions from accidental fires can be seen in 2008 when a unusually many vehicle fires were registered.
+Accidental fires are an important source of PAH4 emissions in Iceland.
+Emissions from accidental fires have increased by 3% from 1990 to 2012.
+A peak in emissions from accidental fires can be seen in 2008 when unusually many vehicle fires were registered.
 Many of these fires are believed not to be "accidental" but rather man-made ignition.
 Many of the vehicles that caught (or were set on) fire this year had been financed with loans, that were in arrears.
 The depreciation of the Icelandic króna in 2008 resulted in the huge inflation of car loans, as they were mostly in foreign currency.

 Emissions from commercial fishing rose from 1990 to 1996 because a substantial portion of the fishing fleet was operating in distant fishing grounds, consuming more fuel.
 From 1996 the emissions decreased again reaching 1990 levels in 2004.
-In 2011, the emissions were 24% below 1990 levels.
+In 2012, the emissions were 26% below 1990 levels.
 Annual changes in emissions reflect the inherent nature of the fishing industry.